mrderive/HelloTwitter/README.md

 ## Configuration

-Edit the `hellotwitter` script using `vim` or your preferred editor
+Edit the `hellotwitter` script using `vim` or your preferred editor.

 Fill in the username handle of the twitter account that you want to monitor, as well as the autoreply message:
 ```